 If the CF gene mutation test is positive - it comes back with two identified gene mutations - then the patient has CF. The test, however, cannot tell how severe or mild the symptoms may be.
 Patients with the exact same mutations may have very different outcomes.

 If the test comes back negative for mutations and the patient is asymptomatic, chances are that they do not have CF and are not a carrier.
-There is still a slight risk that the person could be a carrier of a rare mutation not picked up with the standard panel.
+There is still a slight risk that the person could be a carrier of a rare mutation not picked up with the standard testing.

 If the CF gene mutation test is negative and the patient is symptomatic, the doctor may recommend further genetic testing, a sweat chloride test, and other laboratory testing to check organ function.
 The patient may have a more rare form of CF that is not being identified or may have a lung or pancreatic disease or condition other than cystic fibrosis.